For the Openhearted (& Frugal) Traveler

 The pace is slow on Maui and the highway speed limit is 45 mph.
 (For real!)
 It’s an island – what’s the hurry?
 Drive the speed limit and enjoy the view.
 Pull to the side of the road when there is an ambulance or other emergency vehicle on the road and I mean on either side of traffic.
 It’s just what’s done.
 Pay attention to pedestrians esp on the beach roads and DO yield for folks trying to turn.
 It’s the Aloha way.

-The Google Maps app on my phone did quite well getting around and surprisingly did ok pronouncing the street names (which are all Hawaiian).
+The Google Maps app on my phone did quite well getting around and surprisingly did ok pronouncing the street names (which are nearly all Hawaiian).
 It did send me in loops driving around Haiku, but the map itself was accurate so I was able to reconnoiter on my own.

 Where to Stay